MiczFlor/RPi-Jukebox-RFID/docs/sphinx/development_environment.rst

 The full setup is running on the RPi and you access files via with remote access.
 Pretty easy to set up as you simply do a normal install and switch to the future3/develop branch.

-Locally an any Linux machine
+Locally on any Linux machine
 ------------------------------

 The jukebox also runs on any Linux machine.
 The RPi-specific stuff will not work of course.
 That is no issue depending